Terms & Conditions

 - We offer an initial free consultation – yes, completely free – during which we will listen to your needs and requirements, look at your business and advise you of our view of the best way forward and our prices.

-- If you require further consultation – many do, as deciding on a website or website marketing can be challenging, to say the least – this will be chargeable at a rate of £45per hour plus Vat.
+- If you require further consultation – many do, as deciding on a website or website marketing can be challenging, to say the least – this will be chargeable at a rate of £65per hour.

 - Once there is a verbal agreement in principle we will provide a written project proposal unique to your business needs and requirements.
 This proposal will include any terms and conditions specific to your project.